cyntsh/latent-space-visualization/README.md

 - Switch from training to evaluating the model and plotting PCA and t-SNE quickly
 - Plot epochs vs loss and epochs vs reconstruction quality

-You can access some results in the VAE_dependencies/Saved_models folder.
+You can view some plots and results in the VAE_dependencies/Saved_models folder.